Zuehlke/robo-challenge/README.md

 ## The Challenge

-You find detaild information regarding the challenge [here](challenges/sumo.md).
+You find detailed information regarding the challenge [here](challenges/sumo.md).

 ## Quickstart